vulcand/vulcand/documentation/source/proxy.rst

 * ``RequestMethodEq("GET")`` - allows failover for GET requests only
 * ``ResponseCodeEq(408)`` - allows failover on 408 HTTP response code

+.. warning::  if you omit `AttemptsLe`, failover will go into endless loop

 Etcd
 ----